StephanEggermont/MaterialDesignLite/README.md

 You can find multiple examples when the application will be installed at the url: [http://localhost:8080/MDLComponentsDemoApplication](http://localhost:8080/MDLComponentsDemoApplication)

-(Change the port if you do not use port 8080)
+(Change the port if you do not use port 8080.
+When you install in a plain Pharo image you need to start the seaside server first by opening World menu > Tools > Seaside Control Panel and adding and starting an appropropriate adaptor (ZnZincServerAdaptor)